steinwurf/steinwurf-docs/source/kodo-cpp/quick_start_kodo_cpp.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Open the directory where you want to clone the project, right-click on empty
-space and select **Git Clone...** from the context menu.
+space and select ``Git Clone...`` from the context menu.
 The TortoiseGit clone
 dialog will appear, copy this to the URL field::

     git@github.com:steinwurf/kodo-cpp.git

 You can also customize the name of the target directory if you wish.
-By default, a new folder called 'kodo-cpp' will be created.
+By default, a new folder called ``kodo-cpp`` will be created.

 .. note:: If you decide to clone the repository with the ``https`` protocol
           then use this URL in TortoiseGit::